ueberdosis/tiptap/docs/src/docPages/guide/content.md

 We’re about to go through a few cases to help with that, for example we provide a PHP package to convert HTML to a compatible JSON structure: [ueberdosis/prosemirror-to-html](https://github.com/ueberdosis/html-to-prosemirror).

-Share your experiences with us!
-We’d like to add more information here.
+[Share your experiences with us!](mailto:humans@tiptap.dev) We’d like to add more information here.

 ## Security

-There’s no reason to use on or the other for security reasons.
+There’s no reason to use on or the other because of security concerns.

+### Validation
+Always validate user input sent to an API.
+Attackers don’t need to use tiptap to send malicious HTML or JSON to an API endpoint.